 - Contact the landowner, tenant or parking enforcement business.
 For private parking tickets, information about how to make a complaint or challenge the fee may be on the back of the ticket.

 - You can try to negotiate for a reduced fee or partial refund if you think the fee paid was unreasonable.

 - You can request a refund of any infringement fee if you use a parking facility but there are no clear signs about towing or clamping.

-- You can contact the Disputes Tribunal if you can’t reach an agreement with the person that ticketed, clamped or towed your vehicle, but you think the enforcement was unjustified or unauthorised, or the fee was unreasonable.
+If you can't reach an agreement with the person that ticketed, clamped or towed your vehicle, and you think the enforcement was unjustified, unauthorised or the fee was unreasonable, you can:

 - Make a claim to the Disputes Tribunal — they can make a ruling, which must be followed.
 If in your favour, this might be refunding part or all of the fine.

 - Report the company to the Commerce Commission — this will not solve your particular issue, but may lead to the company being warned or fined.